(in)Authentic Brand Activism: How to Engage in Social Movements like BLM

 Zoom Webinar

 During times of social and political unrest, many companies struggle to effectively position their brands on the right side of justice.
 Opinionated messaging may alienate certain segments of the market, while generic statements, fence-straddling, and silence reap no benefits.
 For some brands this creates a conundrum, but for other brands it’s business per usual.
-Drs.
-Mitchell Hamilton and Julian K. Saint Clair discuss best practices for meaningful brand engagement campaigns that serve social movements.
+Dr. Mitchell Hamilton and Dr. Julian K. Saint Clair discuss best practices for meaningful brand engagement campaigns that serve social movements.
 This interactive webinar also illuminates the art and science of authentic brand storytelling that seamlessly integrates into contemporary social and political narratives.

 Bios